tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 	Best-effort memory protection.
-If the memory usage of a cgroup is within its effective low boundary, the cgroup's memory won't be reclaimed unless memory can be reclaimed from unprotected cgroups.
+If the memory usage of a cgroup is within its effective low boundary, the cgroup's memory won't be reclaimed unless there is no reclaimable memory available in unprotected cgroups.
+	Above the effective low	boundary (or
+	effective min boundary if it is higher), pages are reclaimed proportionally to the overage, reducing reclaim pressure for smaller overages.

 	Effective low boundary is limited by memory.low values of all ancestor cgroups.
 If there is memory.low overcommitment